csirtgadgets/krenk-protocol/README.md

 ==
 The KRENK protocol is an information disclosure protocol.
 It enables the sharing of intelligence by defining the rules in which intelligence can be, and should be shared amongst practitioners and/or automated systems.

-* Provide guidence if and how information should be shared
+* Provide guidance if and how information should be shared

 2. License
 ==